Actions and Detail Panel

 Wed.
 26 April 2017, 6:00 pm – 9:00 pm ACST

 Makers at the Museum, our popular series of hands-on art workshops for adults, is back!
 Participants join Museum experts and leading artists for an evening of behind-the-scenes experiences, shared stories and an opportunity to roll up your sleeves and get creative in one of Adelaide’s most inspiring settings.

 Where: meet in the Museum foyer

 Our new, immersive exhibition is all about Yolngu culture and yidaki (didjeridu).
-Explore the stringybark forest with Professor of Anthropology John Carty and learn about the role families (and termites!) play in the creation of the yidaki.
+Explore the stringybark forest with Senior Collection Manager Alice Beale and learn about the conservation work that went into the Yidaki exhibition.
 After some wine and nibbles, Adelaide artist Alice Potter will lead us in a jewellery workshop inspired by all things timber and trees.

 South Australian contemporary jeweller Alice Potter has worked with Gray Street Workshop, University of South Australia and Flinders Art Museum and Carclew Youth Arts.
 Alice currently works on her jewellery and object practice from her home studio, working also as Production Manager in the Metal Design Studio at JamFactory design + craftsmanship Inc. Her pieces are joyful and unique, often using found materials alongside precious metals.

 Tickets: Museum Members $40/$45 per person includes a glass of wine on arrival and nibbles

 Makers at the Museum is proudly sponsored by Small Change Wines